Skip advert

 Boot space

-At 455 litres, the C-Class’s boot falls short of the 480-litre space found in both the BMW 3 Series and Audi A4, but the Mercedes should be practical enough for most needs.
+At 455 litres, the C-Class’s boot falls short of the 480-litre space found in the BMW 3 Series, but beats the 445 litres on offer in the Audi A5.
+Regardless, the Mercedes should be practical enough for most needs.
 Again, the estate model offers extra capacity with a 490-litre load space, which increases to 1,510 litres with the rear seats folded.

 Towing